Skip to content

 Brandt’s cormorant is a seabird of the Cormorant family that inhabits the Pacific coast of North America.

-In summer, it can be found from Alaska to Gulf of California but its population northwards migrate south during winter season.
+In summer, it can be found from Alaska to the Gulf of California but its population northwards migrates south during the winter season.

-It feeds mainly on small fish like herring, anchovy etc., diving up to 30 m deep for food catch in cold water near shorelines or at sea around offshore islands or continental shelfs.
+It feeds mainly on small fish like herring, anchovy, etc., diving up to 30 m deep for food caught in cold water near shorelines or at sea around offshore islands or continental shelves.

-They breed along rocky shoresline building nests out of seaweed and sticks close together in colonies numbering into hundreds while producing two eggs per year with incubation period lasting 25-35 days before chicks fledge after seven weeks post hatching.
+They breed along rocky shorelines building nests out of seaweed and sticks close together in colonies numbering hundreds while producing two eggs per year with an incubation period lasting 25-35 days before chicks fledge after seven weeks post-hatching.

-Brandt’s cormorants are considered an important species as they help maintain balance between marine predators and prey by controlling populations through their diet habits .Scientific classification:
+Brandt’s cormorants are considered an important species as they help maintain a balance between marine predators and prey by controlling populations through their diet habits.

 Also Featured In: Cormorant SpeciesBirds You’ll Find in the Sea